tukangslicing/utopia/README.md

-Utopia is project management tool designed with flexibility in mind.
+Utopia is an agile software project management tool designed with flexibility in mind.

 THIS IS STILL UNDER DEVELOPMENT.
-Expected stable release will be in january last week.

-hi